 • Users rely on resources from their colleagues, or they might not be using one at all.

 My takeaway from the research was to start addressing a method to display reference data and allow users to manage company-wide legal policy.

-In addition, I investigated competitors to learn more about how legal teams use contract analysis software.
-I found was that there are three main roles that the competitors fell into: Data Analysis, Document Storage, and Contract Creation.
+In addition, I investigated competitors products to learn more about what software legal teams use to write contracts.
+I found was that there are three main roles that the competitors identified with: Data Analysis, Document Storage, and Contract Creation.

-I conducted a design studio with my teammates in order to to sketch and brainstorm ideas, while identifying features that should be incorporated.
-Using the knowledge I gained from the research, I knew that the layout of the contract structure should be broken down and visualized for users to quickly find what they need.
+From there, I collaborated with my teammates in order to to sketch and brainstorm ideas.
+Using the knowledge we gained from the research, we knew that the layout of the contract needed to be disassembled and visualized for lawyers to quickly find what they need.